 • Instead of carrying thick guidebooks with you, consider photocopying only the parts your need on your trip.
 It saves space and you can discard the photocopy before heading home.

-• Laptops are a particular concern.
-Most people are surprised to learn that laptop theft is rampant at most major airports (airport security these days revolves around catching terrorists and smugglers, not light-fingered thieves).
+• The decision to take a laptop should not be taken lightly.
+The peripheral devices needed to support it can add considerable bulk and weight to your luggage.
+As well, laptop theft is rampant at most major airports (airport security these days revolves around catching terrorists and smugglers, not light-fingered thieves).
 Only carry a laptop if you expect to make heavy use of it on your trip.

 • Nothing beats a good paper notebook and a pen for versatility and ease of use.
 For one thing, notebooks don’t require batteries or an internet connection.
 Notes can easily be retyped when you get home.